Understanding Your Feelings

 You and the person with cancer can help each other move beyond resentments by expressing gratitude to all those who have devoted themselves to providing care.
 Sincerely and regularly thanking the professionals, family members, and friends who are all acting as caregivers in one way or another can be a positive practice for all involved.

 Guilt and blame often come along with the lung cancer diagnosis, in both the patient and caregivers.
-In our society, there is a significant stigma associated with lung cancer.
+In our society, there is stigma associated with lung cancer.
+There are significant exposures that can cause lung cancer (tobacco, radon, and Agent Orange) and not all of them were under control of the person with cancer.
 Despite any past actions, no one deserves lung cancer, but it is quite possible that the person with cancer might feel this way.
 This type of guilt can be quite harmful: people who think they deserve to have lung cancer might very well feel that they do not deserve treatment for it.
 As a caregiver, you can keep an eye out for any signs of such guilt and help the person with cancer get beyond such feeling and move forward with their medical care.
 Letting the patient share such feelings is a simple yet valuable service that you can provide.
 It is likely that you and the person with cancer have been spending more time together since the diagnosis—these special moments together can be a real gift.
 Maybe you have had the opportunity to try out some new recipes when preparing meals for them—it can be enjoyable to experiment in the kitchen.
 Or perhaps you have become closer to the other people helping provide care—new or closer friendships often come from tough situations, such as caring for someone who is ill.
 No doubt you will have to work through some trying times as a caregiver, but there are also upbeat parts of the caregiver experience, too.
 By focusing on the positives, you can help both the person with cancer and you move past the feelings of guilt often associated with a diagnosis of lung cancer.